 The encoder's serial number is transmitted every time the button is pressed.
-The serial number is transmitted unencrypted as part of the transmission, and serves to identify the encoder to the decoder.
-The number can be used during learning operations to calculate the key to be used for decrypting the transmissions.
+The serial number is transmitted unencrypted as part of the transmission and serves to identify the encoder to the decoder.

-Other Status and Function formation
+Other Status and Function Information

-The HCS300/301 encoders include provision for four bits of function information and two status bits in the fixed code portion of its transmission.
+The HCS200, HCS300, and HCS301 encoders include provision for four bits of function information and two status bits in the fixed code portion of its transmission.
 The two status bits indicate whether a repeated transmission is being sent, and whether the battery voltage is low.
-The HCS200/201 does not send repeated transmission information and the bit is permanently set to '0'.
+The HCS200 does not send repeated transmission information, and the bit is permanently set to '0'.